-A more hidden mutually exclusive situation is the set of contracts that cover every possible thing a candidate may do in a situation and we find price misalignment there as well.
-For example, in the early hours after the polls closed on the Iowa primaries, there were a few minutes were people were willing to buy Romney to finish first for \$0.900 and Romney to finish second for \$0.110.
-That was a guaranteed 1 percent return on something that was going to settle that day.
-On the other side, in the New Hampshire primary, Paul, who finished a convincing second, had points in time where a first, second, or third finish could be purchased for a total of \$0.598; this is illustrated in Figure 5.
-While that is not technically arbitrage, because he could theoretically have not finished in the top three, it was a dramatic price misalignment for a candidate that came in with 22.9 percent of the vote when the first candidate out of the top three had just 9.4 percent.
+A more hidden mutually exclusive situation is the set of contracts that cover every possible outcome for a single candidate, and we find price misalignment there as well.
+For example, in the early hours after the polls closed on the Iowa primaries, there were a few minutes when people were willing to buy Romney to finish first for \$0.900 and Romney to finish second for \$0.110, opening up a guaranteed 1 percent return on something that was going to settle that day.
+On the other side, in the New Hampshire primary, Paul, who finished a convincing second, had moments in time where a first, second, or third place finish could be purchased for a total of \$0.598; this is illustrated in Fig. 5.
+While not technically arbitrage, because Paul theoretically could have finished in fourth or worse, it was a dramatic price misalignment for a candidate who received 22.9 percent of the vote while the fourth place finisher had just 9.4 percent.

-We pulled all of the major candidates for president to win their party's nomination and to win the general election and we did not find points where you could buy them to win the nomination (round 1) for less than you could sell them to win the general election (round 2), but we do find evidence of price misalignment.10 Barack Obama needed to win the Democratic nomination to run for president in 2012 and as the sitting president there was a very high likelihood of him winning the nomination.
-If he did not run as the Democratic candidate he would have zero likelihood of winning the election, but the Democratic Party could still win the election; thus, Democratic Party to Win is more valuable than Barack Obama to Win.11 Yet, there are many times when the price of the Democratic Party winning the election was less than the price of Obama winning the election.
-For example, on the morning of September 18, 2011 you could buy Democratic Party to Win the Election for \$0.491 and sell Barack Obama to Win the Election for \$0.501.
+We pulled all of the major candidates for president to win their party's nomination and to win the general election and we did not find points where you could buy them to win the nomination (round 1) for less than you could sell them to win the general election (round 2), but we do find evidence of price misalignment.
+10 Barack Obama needed to win the Democratic nomination to run for president in 2012 and as the sitting president there was a very high likelihood of him winning the nomination.
+If he did not run as the Democratic candidate he would have zero likelihood of winning the